The Good Schools Guide helps parents in every aspect of choosing the best education for their children.

 Our write-ups are intended to be portraits of the schools, not inventories of their assets and achievements.
 The schools’ prospectuses and their websites are the best sources of the factual background – or would be if the schools’ marketing departments had not got at so many of them.
 The Good Schools Guide reviews are written by us, based on our visits and research.
 If you are a subscriber to the Good Schools Guide online, you can read the reviews of those schools we cover by simply logging in (subscriptions are activated automatically and within minutes of purchase, so if you're in a hurry, subscribe now).
-We list all state and independent schools in the UK (our sister site, The Good Schools Guide International, covers a good many, mainly independent, schools overseas), and carries a wealth of publicly available information on many; you can also click straight through from our site to the schools’ websites – some of them are excellent.
+We list all state and independent schools in the UK, and carries a wealth of publicly available information on many; you can also click straight through from our site to the schools’ websites – some of them are excellent.

 One man's meat...

 This is a GOOD school guide, but what’s good for one child may be useless for another; what is one parent’s dream may turn another sick with horror.
 We try not to impose our own views of what a school should be like, but rather to be guided by what the parents who like a school like about it, and to write our descriptions from their point of view.
 So read between the lines.

 How you can help

 We would like to know what you think of the schools that you know.
 All information is gratefully received - no detail too slight to mention; suggestions for schools to be included in future editions are always welcome.
 You can comment openly on any school: there's a comment button on each school's page, if that suits you - it makes life easier for use (you need to be logged in to do this; registration is free) but we welcome your views by email, letter or telephone - contact details below.